deadlyprince/ht-angular/README.md

 `ht-angular` library is a wrapper around bunch of other framework agnostic library.
 These libraries can be used to create similar library for any other framework.
 These are:
 1. `ht-models`: Contains HyperTrack entity interfaces
 2. `ht-utils`: Contains generic HyperTrack independent functions
 3. `ht-data`: Contains HyperTrack specific functions to process entities.
+Has `ht-utils` as dependency.
 4. `ht-map`: Contains helper functions to render HyperTrack specific or other map entities.
 Supports both google map and leaflet.
+Has `ht-utils` as dependency.
 5. `ht-client`: Contains api information of HyperTrack entities and provides function to fetch and update data.
+Has `ht-utils`, `ht-data` as dependencies.

 ### Development server